Shinkansen: Early proposal

-The Shinkansen name was first formally used in 1940 for a proposed standard-gauge passenger and freight line between Tokyo and Shimonoseki that would have used steam and electric locomotives with a top speed of 200 km/h.
-Over the next three years, the Ministry of Railways drew up more ambitious plans to extend the line to Beijing (through a tunnel to Korea) and even Singapore, and build connections to the Trans-Siberian Railway and other trunk lines in Asia.
-These plans were abandoned in 1943 as Japan's position in World War II worsened.
-However, some construction did commence on the line; several tunnels on the present-day Shinkansen date to the war-era project.
+The term Shinkansen was first formally used in 1940, to describe a proposed standard-gauge passenger and freight railway between Tokyo and Shimonoseki.
+The line was intended to be operated by steam and electric locomotives at speeds of up to 200 km/h.
+Over the following three years, the Ministry of Railways developed increasingly ambitious plans to extend the route to Beijing—via a proposed tunnel to Korea—and onward to Singapore, forming part of a projected Greater East Asia Railroad serving the Japanese Empire.
+The network was also envisioned to connect with the Trans-Siberian Railway and other major trunk lines across Asia.
+These plans were abandoned in 1943 as Japan's strategic position in World War II deteriorated.
+Nevertheless, limited construction had already begun, and three tunnels built during this period were later incorporated into the present-day Tōkaidō Shinkansen.